 May 24, 2023: Replaced the Razer Pro Type Ultra with the newly-reviewed NuPhy Halo96 as our best upper mid-range pick.
 We've also added details to the text of our top pick, the Keychron Q2, concerning its gasket-mount design and how it contributes to its premium-feeling typing quality.

 Jan 27, 2023: We've evaluated this article and in addition to adjusting our phrasing in several entries, we've confirmed our current picks are in stock and remain the best choices available for their price.

-Our recommendations above are what we think are currently the best keyboards for writers for most people.
+Our recommendations above are what we think are currently the best keyboards for fast typing and writing.
 We factor in the price, feedback from our visitors, and availability.